benkehoe/aws-sso-util/docs/check.md

         * If `--command` is `login`: `AWS_LOGIN_SSO_DEFAULT_SSO_START_URL` and `AWS_LOGIN_DEFAULT_SSO_REGION`
     3. `AWS_DEFAULT_SSO_START_URL` and `AWS_DEFAULT_SSO_REGION`
 2. If both the start URL and region are found, and the start URL is a full URL beginning wth `http`, these values are used.
-3. If not, all the profiles containing AWS SSO config are loaded.
-All AWS SSO instances found in the config are then filtered:
+3. If not, all the profiles containing Identity Center config are loaded.
+All Identity Center instances found in the config are then filtered:
     * If a start URL was found in step 1 and it begins with `http`, it will ignore all other instances.
     * If a start URL was found in step 1 and it does not begin with `http`, it is treated as a regex pattern that instance start URLs must match.
     * If a region was found in step 1, instances must match this region.
 4. The resulting filtered list of instances must contain exactly one entry.

 ### Instance check
-If `aws-sso-util check` cannot find a unique AWS SSO instance, it will return an error and a description of what it did find.
+If `aws-sso-util check` cannot find a unique Identity Center instance, it will return an error and a description of what it did find.

-* If no AWS SSO instances were found at all, it will print that and exit with return code 101.
+* If no Identity Center instances were found at all, it will print that and exit with return code 101.
-* If at least one AWS SSO instance was found, but the specifier filtered all of them, it will print the specifier and the entire set of instances, and exit with return code 102.
+* If at least one Identity Center instance was found, but the specifier filtered all of them, it will print the specifier and the entire set of instances, and exit with return code 102.
-* If no unique AWS SSO intance was found, either because no specifier was found or because the specifier matched more than one of them, it will print all matched instances, the specifier, and the entire set of instances, and exit with return code 103.
+* If no unique Identity Center intance was found, either because no specifier was found or because the specifier matched more than one of them, it will print all matched instances, the specifier, and the entire set of instances, and exit with return code 103.

 If `aws-sso-util check` finds a unique instance, and neither `--account-id` nor `--role-name` are given, it will print the details of the instance, the specifier, and the entire set of instances, and exit with return code 0 (success).
 To print out these details when also checking access to an account and/or role, use the `--instance-details` flag.

-If you provide the flag `-vvv` (which turns the logging level of `aws_sso_lib` to `DEBUG`), the details of the AWS SSO instance collection and filtering process will be printed.
+If you provide the flag `-vvv` (which turns the logging level of `aws_sso_lib` to `DEBUG`), the details of the Identity Center instance collection and filtering process will be printed.

-## AWS SSO token check
+## Identity Center token check

-`aws-sso-util check` attempts to load the user's AWS SSO token.
+`aws-sso-util check` attempts to load the user's Identity Center token.
 If `--force-refresh` is provided, it goes through the login process.
 Otherwise, it attempts to load the cached token.
 Either way, on successful retrieval of the token, the expiration is printed; on failure, it will exit with code 201.